The Benefits Of Light Therapy For Your Skin

 To break it down to the bare bones, LED stands for light emitting-diodes and refers to the technology used in many devices that produce visible light.
 LEDs transform electrical energy into a non-coherent spectrum of lights, creating a light device and not a laser.
 While LEDs were invented in the 1960s, the clinical use to treat skin conditions such as wounds, inflammation, and acne began in the 1990s.
 “In general, LEDs work by affecting the metabolism of cells through many different pathways, such as increasing energy through the cell’s mitochondria, which is the powerhouse of cells, modulation of reactive oxygen species, altering collagen production, stimulating blood vessel growth, and increasing blood flow,” explains Melissa Kanchanapoomi Levin, MD, a dermatologist in New York City and clinical attending professor at NYU Langone and Mount Sinai Hospital.

 There are different types of LED light, including blue (407-420 nm), yellow (570-590 nm), red (630-700 nm), and infrared (800-1200 nm), and each works differently.
 Blue light affects acne by working on the bacteria responsible for blemishes, Propinionibacterium acnes (P. acnes).
+That includes pesky, unusual types like scalp acne and back acne.
 When porphyrins, the protein created by P. acnes, absorb blue light, it causes the bacteria to die.
 The combination of blue light therapy and red light therapy, which reduces the inflammation associated with acne, is most ideal, says Dr. Levin.

 Red light has also been shown to increase fibroblasts and fibroblasts growth factors.
 “Fibroblasts are the cells in skin that are responsible for making those healthy proteins that make it supple and soft, such as collagen and elastin,” says Dr. Levin.
 “It has been shown to increase the production of collagen and alter the amount enzymes in your skin called MMPs, or metalloproteinases, which keep the skin young-appearing.”
 Therefore, red LED light is commonly used to treat photo-aging or aging skin, especially post-laser or post-surgery, as it helps repair and renew the skin.
 “Yellow light is thought to exert its effect on the mitochondria, a part of the cell that is responsible for making molecules called ATP, which are small energy packets for the cells,” Dr. Levin explains, and so it is also used to treat aging or damaged skin.